-Join other fans of the show on this Game of Thrones filming locations tour which visits iconic locations from Season 1 to 6 and includes an exclusive opportunity to meet and get a photo with the Direwolf family featured in the show.
+Join other fans of the show on this Game of Thrones filming locations tour which visits iconic locations from Season 1 to 7.
 You will be travelling with the same company that actually transports the cast and crew, so we have the insider knowledge other companies can only dream of.
 This tour which complements our Games of Thrones Tour of the North visits some of the great landscapes located south of Belfast.

 The first stop will be Tollymore forest park – Ireland’s oldest pine forest – to see the very place where the Direwolf pups were discovered, and where the White Walker ambush took place.
 This stunning woodland in the heart of the ancient ‘Kingdom of Mourne’ is most famous for the place the Starks first found their Direwolf pups.
 Other scenes include the mysterious Wildling massacre from episode 1.
 You’ll also see Jon and Tyrion’s tree, where they discuss life at the Wall.